ibm-cloud-docs/watsonxdata/billing_usage.md

 You create a {{site.data.keyword.lakehouse_short}} instance with the following configuration:

-Presto C++ starter: Includes, 1 co-ordinator and 1 worker node (both starter size), Milvus t-shirt size, and support services enabled.
+Presto C++ starter, Milvus starter size and support services enabled.

 The following table displays the metering calculation when you run the instance  for a total of 35 minutes and 30 seconds but Presto C++ runs for only the first 14 minutes and 30 seconds.